The first curator awards have been announced:

 The Somerville Museum invites applications for public exhibits at the museum.
 Selected community curators will receive a seed grant of $2,500 and exhibit space in the galleries at One Westwood Road.
+Applications for 2018 awards will be posted soon.

 The Somerville Museum welcomes community curators, both those with extensive resumes and those with no experience to present exhibitions in its galleries.
 We encourage applicants to visit the museum and to become familiar with past exhibitions before submitting a proposal.
 Strong proposals will be clear and concise, will present innovative & engaging ideas, and will draw a diverse group of participants & visitors.